-An Engagement Support voucher can only be provided to Participants after attending a face-to-face Appointment.
+An Engagement Support Voucher can only be provided to a Participants after attending a face-to-face Appointment.
 Providers can purchase and distribute these vouchers without the Participant having approved their Goal Plan.

-Reimbursements for Engagement Support vouchers come out of the Individual Fund (or Pooled Fund if the Individual Fund is exhausted) and are capped at \$250 per 12 month servicing period (that is, Commenced days).
+Reimbursements for Engagement Support Vouchers come out of the Individual Fund (or Pooled Fund if the Individual Fund is exhausted) and are capped at \$250 per 12 month servicing period (that is, Commenced days).

-Providers must offer Participants an Engagement Support voucher at:
+Providers must offer Participants an Engagement Support Voucher at:

-- face-to-face Initial Discussions - face-to-face Follow-up Discussions
+- the face-to-face Initial Discussion

+- face-to-face Follow-up Discussions

+- face-to-face Appointments including Check-Ins and 12 Month Reviews